junguler/_image-manipulation/Geometrize/README.md

 ## source material
 everything is downloaded from a royalty free image website [here](https://free-images.com/)

-## explainiation of the switches and how the program works
+## explanation of the switches and how the program works
 `-i` imports your source image

 `-o` specifies output image